 Fries with mayonaise

 OK, there is not much particularly Dutch about fries.
 I mention fries here anyway because Dutch people eat their fries with mayonaise, and this seems to be a weird thing to foreigners.
 Except for Belgians by the way.
 To Dutch people, having fries with ketchup is equally weird.
 So if you want ketchup to go with your fries, ask for it.
-In areas with a lot of tourists staff of restaurants may be used to those silly foreigners who want to eat ketchup with their fries.
+In areas with a lot of tourists staff of restaurants will be used to silly foreigners who want to have ketchup with their fries.
 Outside of the tourist zones restaurant staff may think you are crazy, but they will give you the ketchup anyway, if that’s what you want.

 Can I eat other food than Dutch food in restaurants?